Bast1onic/repo-shortcuts/README.md

 2. [Create](https://github.com/settings/tokens/new) a GitHub API [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with repository access.
 The script will use this token to fetch your repository links.
 Make sure to copy it as soon as you create it, or you will need to regenerate it.
 3. Create `/data` and `/links` directories if they are not already present.
 4. Copy the token into a file named "input.txt" in the /data directory of the repository; make sure there is no trailing whitespace or newline.
 The token will need to be in this file whenever you want to run the script.
 5. Run the script via command line: `python mklinks.py` on Windows or `python3 mklinks.py` on MacOS/Linux.
+Make sure you are using a Unix-flavored terminal (PowerShell does not work).
 6. The script will populate the /links folder with shortcuts.
 You can now organize these shortcuts however you like.

 If you create or gain access to other repositories afterwards, you can repeat step 5 to get new shortcuts.
 The script stores links it has already fetched in /data/links.txt so that duplicate shortcuts are not created.